Unbroken (film): Plot

-During an April 1943 bombing mission against the Japanese-held island of Nauru, Louis "Louie" Zamperini is flying as a bombardier of a United States Army Air Forces B-24 Liberator when his plane is damaged in combat and a number of the crew injured.
-The pilot brings the aircraft to a stop at the end of the runway despite an exploded tire.
+Louis "Louie" Zamperini is a bombardier in the United States Army Air Forces in World War II.
+An April 1943 bombing mission against Japanese installations on Nauru exposes him to danger.
+His B-24 Liberator is hit by enemy fire, a crewman is badly wounded, and the pilot, Phil, nurses the damaged aircraft to a stop just short of the end of the runway.

-In a flashback to his early youth as an Italian-American boy in Torrance, California, Louie misbehaves by stealing, drinking liquor and smoking.
-He is often picked on by others for his Italian ethnicity.
-His brother Peter, seeing how fast Louie runs, trains him to be a runner.
-Louie becomes a disciplined distance runner, earning the nickname "The Torrance Tornado".
-Louie finishes 8th in the 1936 Summer Olympics and sets a record in the final lap for the 5,000-meter race.
+In a flashback to his youth in Torrance, California, Louie misbehaves by stealing, drinking alcohol and smoking.
+He is often bullied by others for his Italian ethnicity.
+His brother Peter trains him to be an athlete and Louie becomes a disciplined distance runner, earning the nickname "The Torrance Tornado".
+He finishes 8th in the 1936 Summer Olympics and sets a record in the final lap for the 5,000-meter race.

-Returning to his 1943 combat service, Louie leaves with some of the surviving crew and several replacements on a search-and-rescue mission with an old plane.
-One engine fails and the aircraft ultimately crashes in the ocean.
-Louie survives alongside two others, Phil and Mac, floating on two inflatable rafts.
+In his 1943 combat service, Louie flies on a search-and-rescue mission in a war-weary plane which loses engine power and crashes into the ocean.
+Louie, Phil and Mac are the only survivors.
+After 27 days adrift on two rafts, they're strafed by a Japanese fighter plane.

-On their 27th day adrift, they attract the attention of a Japanese fighter plane, which strafes and damages the rafts but misses them.
 Mac dies six days later.
-On the 47th day, Japanese sailors find and capture Louie and Phil.
-Now prisoners of war, Louie and Phil are imprisoned on Kwajalein Atoll.
-The American airmen are interrogated for info on newer bombers and the Norden bombsight.
-Louie states they flew older models and draws a rendering of a Philco radio.
-They are dragged out to disrobe and kneel on planks, expecting to be executed.
-Instead, they are crudely washed and shipped to Japan.
-Upon arrival, they are sent to different POW camps.

-At camp Ōmori, in Tokyo, Louis and his fellow POWs are the responsibility of Japanese corporal Mutsuhiro Watanabe who is especially hard on Louie, beating him often.
-Louie is given an opportunity to broadcast a message home saying he is alive after learning the U.S. government classified him as KIA.
-As he refuses to broadcast another message full of anti-American propaganda, he is sent back to camp, where Watanabe has each prisoner punch him.
+On the 47th day, Japanese sailors capture Louie and Phil.
+They become prisoners of war on Kwajalein Atoll and are interrogated for technical information on aircraft models and the Norden bombsight.
+Louie successfully navigates the interrogation without revealing important information, and the pair are transferred to Japan and split up.
+Louie goes to camp Ōmori, in Tokyo.
+Japanese corporal Mutsuhiro Watanabe is especially hard on Louie, beating him often.
+Louie is given an opportunity to broadcast a message home after learning the U.S. government classified him as KIA.
+He refuses to broadcast anti-American propaganda and returns to camp where Watanabe has each prisoner punch him.